 Finally, coordinate your campaign around a timeline leading up to the event, and use the right materials to promote it.
 By utilizing both print and digital channels, you can pinpoint the right medium for each message you plan to send.
 Direct mail in the weeks leading up to the event can raise awareness.
-Email is a no-cost way to market to a broad range of customers multiple times before an event.
-Point-of-sale collateral can generate additional interest with your already invested customers.
+Email is a no-cost way to market to a broad range of customers multiple times prior to an event.
+Point-of-sale collateral can generate additional interest.
 And, of course, social media is a great tool for engaging in a two-way conversation with your audience before, during, and after the event.

 Share Freebies and Promo Products

 Branded promotional products add a tangible element to your campaigns.
 A few freebies can turn a face-to-face interaction into something more memorable.
-Plus, they keep your brand top of mind and increase exposure long after the event or holiday has passed.
+Plus, they keep your brand top of mind long after the event or holiday has passed.

 Slapping your name on anything just won’t do it, though.
 Branded promo items are most successful when the product is a unique, useful giveaway that can be used over and over again.
-But it doesn’t stop there—choose items relevant to the holiday or event for maximum appeal—for example, a logoed hot beverage tumbler for National Hot Chocolate Day.
+But it doesn’t stop there—choose items relevant to the holiday or event for maximum appeal.
+For example, a logoed hot beverage tumbler for National Hot Tea Day.
 Relevant products are meaningful products—especially when they’re free!

 Tie in Charitable Giving